Spencer-Weston/NBApredict/README.md

 ## Status
 I have effectively archived this project.
-Work on the project was sponsored by a benefactor, but monetary support dried up with the pause of the NBA season due to COVID-19 in March 2020.
+Given that, I thought it would be relevant to update the code and README to reflect the state of the project where it left off.
+Work on the project was previously sponsored by a benefactor, but monetary support dried up with the pause of the NBA season due to COVID-19 in March 2020.
 That pause occured in the middle of a significant reorganization which was perhaps 90% finished.
-Those changes are now stored in "main" as people continued to clone the master branch which had not yet incorporated the reorganization.
-And to be frank, the work in that branch sucked hence the reorganization.
+Those changes are now stored in "main" as people continued to clone the master branch, and the code in that branch was trash.
+Hence why I started the reorganization.
+The old master branch is stored as "archive".
+(Note: "main" is now the equivalent of "master" if that's not clear above.)

-Thus, this project will not run if you just clone it.
+This project will not run if you just clone it.
 However, there's hundreds of hours of work here!
 So, if you want to get this project to run for you, get in contact, and I'd be happy to iron out the few remaining kinks.
 Otherwise, I feel no real incentive to work on this for myself at the moment.

 In the rest of this README, I'll try to describe the state of the project so that you may have some idea of what utility you may derive from the work I've done.
 Hopefully this will be of some help in your own pursuits.